Green Meadow Waldorf School began as a a vision for a new world -born out of a powerful imagination for the evolution of humanity- in 1926.

-Green Meadow Waldorf School, which lies within the Threefold Community, began first as a wishful intention of the individuals who founded the Threefold Community in 1926.
+Green Meadow Waldorf School, which lives within the Threefold Community, began first as a vision for a new world -born out of a powerful imagination for the evolution of humanity- in 1926.
 Over the past 70 years, the Green Meadow Waldorf School has grown from a nursery room opening onto a green meadow into its present campus containing five beautiful structures and two courtyards.

 Ready to Join Our Community?

 Green Meadow is transforming education, and we want your family to join us in our mission.